Chidoge/Face-detection-app/README.md

 # Face-recognition-app

-This web-app is created using the React framework for the front-end, and uses Node for the backend with the middleware Express.
+This web-app is created using the React framework for the front-end, and uses Node for the backend with the framework Express.

 How to run :